apache/trafficserver/doc/reference/plugins/header_rewrite.en.rst

   >string   # lexically greater
   =string   # lexically equal

-The absence of a "matcher" means value exists).
+The absence of a "matcher" means value exists.

 Values
 ------